joannakl/cs102/projects/project2.markdown

 	A valid `year` has to be a positive integer.
 A valid `month` has to be a positive integer in the range of 1-12.
 	A valid `day` depends on the month of the year and the year.
 Please see the [Julian and Gregorian calendars](https://en.wikipedia.org/wiki/Month#Julian_and_Gregorian_calendars) for the length of the months and   [Leap Year Algorithm](https://en.wikipedia.org/wiki/Leap_year#Algorithm) to determine how to calculate which year is a leap year.
+	If this constructor is called with invalid arguments,  it should throw an instance of the `IllegalArgumentException`  with an appropriate message.

 - The class should implement `Comparable<Date>` interface.
 The two `Date` objects should be compared based on year, month and day (in that order).
 This way the earlier dates are _smaller_ than the later dates.